cboulanger/citext/README.md

 ## How to run
 Please Follow this Step-By-Step Process in Sequence as Described Below.

-**Step 1:** the input of this process is PDF file, please put your PDF files in this directory:
+**Step 1:** The input of this process is PDF file, please put your PDF files in this directory:
 ```
 $ cd excite-docker/Data/1-pdfs
 ```
-**Step 2:** Extracting the layout from a PDF will be started by calling a Java module base on CERMINE by executing this command:
+**Step 2:** Extracting the layout from a PDF will be started by calling a Java module base on "CERMINE", by executing this command:
 ```
 $ sudo docker run -v $(pwd):/app excite_toolchain layout
 ```